Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Simulations

 The feedback model adopted in Illustris is known to produce too much heating of the IGM gas, which results in very high temperature gas around galaxies and strongly reduces the small-scale structure \citep[e.g.,][]{genel2014}.
-A comparison between Nyx and Illustris was made in \citet{sorini2018}, showing that the additional feedback included in Illustris results in differences in the temperature-density relationship and consequently in variations in the \lya{} transmission contrast around quasars and galaxies.
+A comparison between Nyx and Illustris was made in \citet{sorini2018}, showing that the additional feedback included in Illustris only mildly affects the global temperature-density relationship.
+However, in the vicinity of quasars and galaxies they found the temperature-density relationship is affected more strongly by the adopted feedback model and consequently results in variations in the \lya{} transmission contrast.